coredis

 • One of arguments accepting pure tokens are collapsed and accept a PureToken

-• Responses are mapped as closely from RESP <-> python types as possible.
+• Responses are mapped as closely from RESP3 to python types as possible (See Response Types).

 For higher level concepts such as Pipelines, LUA Scripts, PubSub abstractions are provided to encapsulate recommended patterns.